The Perfect Everest Base Camp Packing List [2022]

 Yoga pants are the way to go when deciding what to pack for Everest Base Camp

-Warm hiking pants
+1 Warm hiking Trousers

 You’ll need warmer, water-resistant pants for the final push to Everest Base Camp when it’s freezing cold.

 I alternated my layers when I wore these thicker hiking pants.
-But make sure you buy a pair that is at least one or two sizes bigger than your normal fit as you will be layering.
+But make sure you buy a pair that is at least one or two sizes bigger than your normal fit, as you will be layering.

 Fleece pants

-Baggy, oversized pants are a total luxury when you get to the tea house!
 I slept in mine (over my thermals, of course) and wore them every evening.

 Everest Base Camp Trek Packing List: Underwear